gatsbyjs/gatsby/docs/docs/recipes.md

 By targeting the HTML `body` element, your font will apply to most text on the page.
 Additional CSS can target other elements, such as `button` or `textarea`.

+If fonts are not updating following steps above, make sure to replace the existing font-family in relevant CSS.

 #### Additional resources

 - More on [importing assets into files](/docs/importing-assets-into-files/)